 Plombières-les-Bains in Roman times

-It's at IIrd century that a Roman garrison discovered the hot springs of Plombières.
+It's at IIth century that a Roman garrison discovered the hot springs of Plombières.
 According to legend, one winter evening when the biting cold freezes the Roman soldiers, their dogs return from their walk all smoking and wet.
 Intrigued, they ask their 4-legged friends to show them the way.
 The latter lead them to the edge of a river of warm water.
 Knowing well the virtues of the waters, the Romans will explore the surroundings and find a source.

 The Golden Age of Hydrotherapy

-In the nineteenthrd century, hydrotherapy will know, everywhere in France, an exceptional development.
+In the nineteenthth century, hydrotherapy will know, everywhere in France, an exceptional development.
 In particular thanks to the development of railway lines such as the "Water Train" linking Plombières to the capital in less than 6 hours.
 The development experienced by Plombières-Les-Bains is intimately linked to Emperor Napoleon III.
 The latter will considerably modernize the city of waters and create a marvel of architecture but also of modernity: the Thermes Napoléon.

 Audioguided tour of Plombières